input-output-hk/cardano-sl/docs/txp.md

   and old software will treat it as unparsed fields.
 * Unknown address type.
 Each valid address in Cardano-SL has a type.
-It can be one of fixed address types or unknown address type which can't be interprted by current version of software.
+It can be one of fixed address types or unknown address type which can't be interpreted by current version of software.

 There are few more examples, but these three should demonstrate the general idea.
 If we encounter unknown data (unparsed fields, unknown